top of page

 Like any Iterator, the RDD Iterator has two public methods hasNext() and next() and they drive the whole window function execution machinery.

-With additional context in place, let's take a moment to understand a few variables, as grasping their meanings is essential to understanding how the Iterator functions.
+Let's take a moment to understand a few variables, as understanding them is essential for iterator working.

-buffer - It's an array of UnsafeRow and stores the input rows for each partition provided by the child operator.
+• buffer - It's an array of UnsafeRow and stores the input rows for each partition provided by the child RDD.

-windowFunctionResult - This is of type SpecificInternalRow (discussed in part 3) and gets updated by the result computed by the WindowFunctionFrame for each row.
+• windowFunctionResult - This is of type SpecificInternalRow (discussed in part 3) and gets updated by the result of the WindowFunctionFrame for each row.
 Since SpecificInternalRow requires a schema, the schema is inferred from the provided window expressions.
-In case of rank function example, the schema has one field of integer type representing the rank computed for each row.

-result - This is of type InterpretedUnsafeRowProjection and evaluates expressions over a row.
-The evaluated row is the output returned by the Iterator.next()
+• result - This is of type InterpretedUnsafeRowProjection and evaluates result expressions over a row.
+The evaluated expression is the output returned by the Iterator.next()

-frames - This represents a Sequence of WindowFunctionFrame created from their factory functions discussed here.
-For our rank function example, there will be only one frame which is UnboundedPrecedingWindowFunctionFrame.
+• frames - This represents a Sequence of WindowFunctionFrame created from their factory functions discussed before.
+For rank function example, there will be only one frame which is UnboundedPrecedingWindowFunctionFrame.

 Now let's understand working of hasNext and next methods.

-The hasNext method of the Iterator is simple and unremarkable.
-It returns true if the current partition has an input row ready for processing (ie. bufferIterator has a next row to return), or if there is an input row pending for processing (ie, nextRowAvailable is true).
+The hasNext method returns true if the current partition has an input row ready for processing (i.e. bufferIterator has a next row to return), or if there is an input row pending for processing (i.e, nextRowAvailable is true).

-This method returns the output row computed by the window function to be consumed by the caller.
+This method returns the output row computed by the window function.
 Its working is as follows,

-Check if the bufferIterator has next row to process.
+• Check if the bufferIterator has next row to process in the current partition.
 If not, call fetchNextPartition().
 The fetchNextPartition has the following responsibilities,

-fetching rows for next partition and adding them to the buffer thereby updating the bufferIterator with the next row.
+• fetches rows for next partition and adds them to the buffer thereby updating the bufferIterator with the next row.

-Prepare each WindowFunctionFrame by calling prepare(buffer).
-Remember from part 4, the WindowFunctionFrame's prepare method takes the input rows (buffer) and initializes its internal state with it.
+• Prepares each WindowFunctionFrame by calling prepare(buffer).
+Remember from part 4, the WindowFunctionFrame prepare method takes the input rows (buffer) and initializes its internal state with it.
 For the rank window function example, the UnboundedPrecedingWindowFunctionFrame.prepare method will be invoked.

-In the case of our rank function example, the write method calculates the rank of the current row, such that for the 1st row, result appears as windowFunctionResult[1], for the 2nd row as windowFunctionResult[2], and so forth.
+• In the case of our rank function example, the write method calculates the rank of the current row, such that for the 1st row, result appears as [1], for the 2nd row as [2], and so forth.

 exprs: ArrayBuffer (size = 3)